One Week in MALLORCA – Guide to the Island’s Mesmerizing Hideouts

 Tapas and Menú del Día

 There is an overwhelming number of bars and restaurants in Spain where you can enjoy a glass of beer or wine with some tapas, varied small snacks.
-Tapas can be slices of serrano ham, diced cheese, olives, small sandwiches, a blob of ensalada rusa, potatoes salad with mayonnaise – you name it.
+Tapas can be slices of serrano ham, diced cheese, olives, small sandwiches, a blob of ensalada rusa, potato salad with mayonnaise – you name it.
 They are called tapas since they used to cover – tapar – drinks with these snacks.
 Don’t ask me how they did it with olives let alone the ensalada….

 Chipirones fritos